Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-03-Data-Dictionaries/quiz.md

 # Section 3.3 Quiz: Data Dictionaries

-!!! quiz "Question 1"
+!!! quiz "Check your understanding"

-    What is the primary purpose of a data dictionary?
+    1. What is the primary purpose of a data dictionary?

         - Document API endpoints for web services
         - Define the structure, format, and constraints of data used in a software system { data-correct }
         - Store actual data values for the application
         - Generate user interface layouts

-!!! quiz "Question 2"
-    Which of the following is NOT typically included in a data dictionary entry?
+    2. Which of the following is NOT typically included in a data dictionary entry?

         - Field names and data types
         - Constraints and validation rules
         - Sample data values
         - Source code implementation details { data-correct }

-!!! quiz "Question 3"
-    For a student record with a name field that must be between 2 and 50 characters, what type of constraint is this?
+    3. For a student record with a name field that must be between 2 and 50 characters, what type of constraint is this?

         - Range constraint
         - Length constraint { data-correct }
         - Format constraint
         - Relationship constraint

-!!! quiz "Question 4"
-    What does a "one-to-many" relationship mean in a data dictionary?
+    4. What does a "one-to-many" relationship mean in a data dictionary?

         - One field can contain many different data types
         - One record can be linked to multiple records in another table { data-correct }
         - One table can have many fields
         - One constraint can apply to many fields

-!!! quiz "Question 5"
-    Given the constraint "Range: 0.0-100.0" for a grade_average field, which value would be INVALID?
+    5. Given the constraint "Range: 0.0-100.0" for a grade_average field, which value would be INVALID?

         - 85.5
         - 0.0
         - 100.0
         - 105.2 { data-correct }

-!!! quiz "Question 6"
-    What Python function could you use to check if a product_id follows the format "PRD" + 5 digits?
+    6. What Python function could you use to check if a product_id follows the format "PRD" + 5 digits?

         - `isinstance()`
         - `len()`
         - `re.match()` { data-correct }
         - `str.format()`

-!!! quiz "Question 7"
-    In the student data dictionary example, what happens if you try to store an age of 30?
+    7. In the student data dictionary example, what happens if you try to store an age of 30?

         - It gets automatically converted to 25
         - It should be rejected because it violates the range constraint (16-25) { data-correct }
         - It gets stored as a string instead of an integer
         - It triggers a format error

-!!! quiz "Question 8"
-    Which field constraint would ensure a product_id field is always exactly 8 characters long?
+    8. Which field constraint would ensure a product_id field is always exactly 8 characters long?

         - Range: 8-8
         - Length: exactly 8 characters { data-correct }
         - Format: must contain 8 digits
         - Type: string with 8 bytes

-!!! quiz "Question 9"
-    What is a "conditional constraint" in a data dictionary?
+    9. What is a "conditional constraint" in a data dictionary?

         - A constraint that only applies during certain times
         - A constraint that depends on the values of other fields { data-correct }
         - A constraint that can be optionally enforced
         - A constraint that applies to multiple data types

-!!! quiz "Question 10"
-    For an e-commerce system, if a product has `in_stock = True`, what constraint should apply to `stock_quantity`?
+    10. For an e-commerce system, if a product has `in_stock = True`, what constraint should apply to `stock_quantity`?

         - It must be exactly 1
         - It must be greater than 0 { data-correct }
         - It must be a string value
         - It can be any integer

-!!! quiz "Question 11"
-    When creating a data dictionary for a library book system, which constraint would be most appropriate for an ISBN field?
+    11. When creating a data dictionary for a library book system, which constraint would be most appropriate for an ISBN field?

         - Must be exactly 13 digits { data-correct }
         - Must be between 1-100 characters
         - Must be a floating-point number
         - Must contain only letters

-!!! quiz "Question 12"
-    What is the main difference between a data dictionary and a database schema?
+    12. What is the main difference between a data dictionary and a database schema?

         - Data dictionaries are for web applications, schemas are for desktop applications
         - Data dictionaries are human-readable documentation, schemas are machine-readable database structure { data-correct }
         - Data dictionaries store actual data, schemas store metadata
         - Data dictionaries are optional, schemas are required